 With nearly 400,000 women in the United states receiving breast implants each year, and the cancer risk extending for dozens of years after surgery, the lymphoma problems may result in thousands of cases.

-Textured Breast Implant Problems
+Textured Breast Implant Recalls

 While researchers continue to study the breast implant cancer risk, experts suggest that the lymphoma occurs most frequently with textured breast implants, which are made by several major manufacturers.